jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 Command 'ls' is available in '/bin/ls'
 The command could not be located because '/bin' is not included in the PATH environment variable.
 ls: command not found
+vm$
 ```

 ???

+For most commands we execute on the command-line, we specify the name of an
+executable file.
+For example, when we write `ls`, we're actually saying "please
+execute the file stored on the file system at `/bin/ls`."
+In fact, we could
+even write the command as `/bin/ls`, and `ls` would run exactly as if we'd
+written `ls`.

+It's the shell's job to figure out that when we type `ls`, we mean `/bin/ls`.
+That saves us time typing, and it also means we don't have to remember where
+every executable is stored on the file system.

-The `PATH` environment variable is how the shell translates references to
+The shell does this using the `PATH` environment variable.
+It is a
-executables to real files in the file system.
-When we type `ls`, the shell
+colon-separated list of directories.
+Every time we type a command, the shell
-looks in each directory in the colon-separated list until it finds an
+looks for an executable file with that name in each of the directories until it
-executable.
+finds a match, and then it runs that executable.

 We can modify this value at our peril.